aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 ### Compile and Run Demo
 #### Ready
-SDK provides Demo based on Ethereum, PlatON, PlatONE, FISCO-BCOS, Hyperledger Fabric and HW-BCS.
+SDK provides Demo based on Ethereum, PlatON, PlatONE, FISCO-BCOS, Hyperledger Fabric ,HW-BCS and Chainmaker.
 Before running these demos, the corresponding blockchain node software is need to installed(or have known nodes) and deploy the smart contracts required by the demo.

 The smart contract used by the demo and its ABI JSON file are placed in: